chiefengineer/Git-How-To/docs/chapters/GitInstallationWalk-Through.md

 consider some customizations (aliases for commonly used commands, setting up
 Git to use Beyond Compare as its differencing and merging tool, etc.), all of
 which are described within this document.
+One last tidbit - if you don't want to wait for Git to figure out that it
+should update itself, you can execute the following command:

+`git update-git-for-windows`

+to run the installer that will update Git.

 [Git-Url]: https://git-scm.com/downloads